gammasoft71/xtd/docs/prototype.md

 # Builder

-# Definition

-Specify the kind of objects to create using a prototypical instance, and create new objects by copying this prototype.
+The Prototype design pattern specifies the kind of objects to create using a prototypical instance, and create new objects by copying this prototype.

 Usage     ![Usage](pictures/usage3.png)     Medium

-# UML class diagram
+## UML class diagram

+A visualization of the classes and objects participating in this pattern.

 ![diagram](pictures/diagrams/uml/design_patterns/prototype.png)

-# Sample code
+## Sample code

-This structural code demonstrates the Factory method offering great flexibility in creating different objects.
-The Abstract class may provide a default object, but each subclass can instantiate an extended version of the object.
+This structural code demonstrates the Prototype pattern in which new objects are created by copying pre-existing objects (prototypes) of the same class.

 ```c++

 ```

-# Output
+## Output

 ```

 ```

-# See also
+## See also
 ​
 * [Common Design Patterns](common_design_patterns.md)
 * [Design Guidelines](design_guidelines.md)